 To provide a dynamic input for what-if analysis, a variable should be created.
 To create a new variable, click the Settings icon on the side panel, and navigate to the Variables section.
 Click the Create New Variable button, and create the required variable.
 Note: Ensure that the default value is specified as a list or as a range.
 To learn more about creating variables in Analytics Plus, click here.

-Step 2: Adding variables to an aggregate formula
+Step 2: Adding variable to an aggregate formula

 On creating a custom variable, you need to create an aggregate formula using the created variables.
 Navigate to the table on which the required report has been built, and add a new aggregate formula containing the variable.
 For example, you can add a formula that calculates the discounted price, using the Discount variable.
 To learn more about creating aggregate formulas in Analytics Plus, click here.